Alfresco/docs-alfresco/sap-cloud/latest/config/cloud.md

 Use this information to configure the SAP Cloud Connector for SAP S/4HANA Cloud Essentials.

-## Connect SAP Cloud with SAP Business Technology Platform (BTP)
+## Connect SAP Cloud with SAP Business Technology Platform (BTP) {#connect-btp}
 There are a few steps required to connect an external repository to the SAP S/4HANA Cloud Essentials, such as:
- * SAP BTP must be fundamentally configured (i.e. Subaccount, Cloud Foundry, entitlements.).
+ * SAP BTP must be fundamentally configured (i.e. Subaccount, Cloud Foundry, Entitlements).
  * SAP BTP must be enabled to work with the Document Management Service.
  * The Content Services repository must be set up as Destination in the SAP BTP (refer to the below step).
  * In SAP S/4HANA Cloud Essentials, the required Communication Scenarios (including Communication User) must be created and maintained.